AtharvaSune/Oops-Project/README.md

 - at least 3 hotel rooms

 **Hotel Page**:
-- details and assocciated amenities
+- details and associated amenities
 - ratings
 - no rooms -> waiting list